davedoesdemos/DataLakeInADay/Lab1/Lab1.md

 ## Infrastructure

-Once you have logged in successfully to your subscription [go here](https://github.com/davedoesdemos/DataLakeInADay/blob/master/infrastructure/readme.md) to deploy the initial infrastructure for the workshop.
+Once you have logged in successfully to your subscription [go here](https://github.com/davedoesdemos/DataLakeInADay/blob/master/infrastructure/readme.md) if you have not already deployed your infrastructure to deploy the initial infrastructure for the workshop.
 This includes:
 * A Virtual network to represent your data centre network
 * An empty SQL Server
 * A blank Windows server for the integration runtime